LunarWatcher/se-data-dump-transformer/README.md

 #### Requirements
 * C++20 compiler
 * CMake 3.10 or newer
+* Linux-specific (TEMPORARY): `libtbb-dev`, or equivalent on your favourite distro.
+Optional, but required for multithreaded support under libstdc++

-Binary dependencies (stc, libarchive, spdlog, and pugixml) are automatically handled by CMake using FetchContent.
+Other dependencies (stc, libarchive, spdlog, and pugixml) are automatically handled by CMake using FetchContent.
 Unlike the downloader, this component can run without a display.

 #### Running
 TL;DR: